franklyfox/event-rabbitmq-ex-rk-assignment/README.md

 1.5.
 Exported Parameters
 1.5.1. routing-key_avp (str)

     This is for holding the name of the avp for assigning routing-key in the script.
 If the modparam is not used, the module will behave as before.
-The behavior is using the default exchange of rabbitmq and the "exchange" will be the routing-key.
+The behavior is to use the default exchange of rabbitmq and the value of the "exchange" will be the routing-key of messages.

     Example 1.17.
 Set the “routing-key_avp” parameter